 The primary goal of the ESG approach is to identify and manage potential risks and opportunities that can impact a company's financial performance and long-term viability.
 Different ratings agencies like Bloomberg, MSCI, S&P Global and Morningstar's Sustainalytics assess how a company's operations and practices impact the environment, its stakeholders and its overall corporate governance structure by giving a score in the form of a number or other variable.
 Despite the fact that there are explicit criteria surrounding ESG, the various third party agencies may rate ESG criteria differently based on their own priorities, goals, values and industry context.
 The lack of uniformity between the different frameworks, leads to different scores which can be very different for a specific company.
 On the one hand, this complicates the interpretation of ESG scores; on the other, it entails risks for greenwashing.
 ESG metrics can be quantitative and/or qualitative and, by using both, businesses can gain a more comprehensive understanding of ESG issues and work to improve in the areas in which they fall short.
 Quantitative metrics such as greenhouse gas emissions, energy usage, employee turnover rates, reported HR violations, board composition are based on numerical data that often can be directly measured and compared.
-These metrics on the other hand, are for instance a company's commitment to diversity, equity and inclusion (DEI), its labour practices, its impact on local communities and plans for corruption mitigation within the company.
+These metrics are useful for benchmarking and tracking performance over time.
+Qualitative metrics on the other hand, are for instance a company's commitment to diversity, equity and inclusion (DEI), its labour practices, its impact on local communities and plans for corruption mitigation within the company.
 They are based on non-numerical data, are harder to measure and are more subjective.
 They require more interpretation but they can provide valuable insights into a company's culture and values.

 The second central concept, materiality refers to the fact that not all ESG issues are equally relevant or impactful to every organization.
 It involves identifying and prioritizing the ESG issues that are most significant and relevant to a particular company, industry, and stakeholder group such as investors.
 Reporting frameworks like the Global Reporting Initiative (GRI) and the International Financial Reporting Standards (IFRS) provide guidelines on how to determine materiality.
-The concept of double materiality is an extension that acknowledges the dual responsibility of organizations to report on both their material impacts on the environment and social factors (inward-facing impacts) (see also chapter 1).
+The concept of double materiality is an extension that acknowledges the dual responsibility of organizations to report on both their material impacts on the environment and society (outward-facing impacts) and their financial dependencies on environmental and social factors (inward-facing impacts) (see also chapter 1).

-STRENGTH AND WEAKNESSES OF THE ESG APPROACH in brief Strengths Strengths - Long-term value creation and focus on risk management - Stakeholder engagement by putting materiality in front Weaknesses Lack of standardization which complicates the comparison between organisations The complexity of obtaining reliable ESG-related data which demand often significant resources The possibility to overemphasis reporting Risk of greenwashing, by promoting misleading or superficial ESG initiatives
+STRENGTH AND WEAKNESSES OF THE ESG APPROACH in brief Strengths - Long-term value creation and focus on risk management - Stakeholder engagement by putting materiality in front The possibility to overemphasis reporting Risk of greenwashing, by promoting misleading or superficial ESG initiatives